dsoltez/dsoltez/README.md

 💬 Ask me about: customer segmentation, data storytelling, wine history, or the NFL 🏈

+🎯 Short-term goal: Finish the Google Data Analytics Certificate through Merit America and find a brand new job in Data Analytics

+🏆 Long-term goal: become a Data Scientist

 📫 How to reach me: dsoltez13@gmail.com

 ⚡ Fun fact: I used to teach wine education and now love blending storytelling with data insights!